MazaherianFateme/Digital-Design-and-Fabrication/exercise8/readme.md

 - unnecessary sketches and imported references were removed
 - the final model consisted of only one part

-This check was important because a model that is not one connected body can create problems during slicing and printing.
+During the class and tutorials, I learned that this check is important because a model that is not one connected body can create problems during slicing and printing.
 If the design is prepared correctly before printing, there is a higher chance of getting a successful result on the first print.
 This also helps reduce failed prints, wasted filament, and unnecessary material waste.

 After checking everything, I exported the model as a: